I've often wondered

 as fast as he could, he finally died of a heart attack.

-you see the story they originally told about us was gunk.
+So, you see the story they originally told about us was gunk.
 I was

 the true winner, and the tortoise most certainly did not beat the